AJA Dedicates Greenhouse

 By Robyn Lindenberg

-Austin Jewish Academy will celebrate the dedication of the Noah E. Rockowitz Greenhouse and Environmental Education Center, a project of the Anne C. and Dr. Murray Rockowitz Fund, Thursday, March 29.
+Austin Jewish Academy will celebrate the dedication of the Noah E. Rockowitz Greenhouse and Environmental Education Center, a project of the Anna C. and Dr. Murray Rockowitz Fund, Thursday, March 29.
 The dedication will be held at the Austin Jewish Academy Science and Innovation Center from 3 to 4 p.m. honoring the visionaries who made the greenhouse a reality: Kathy Rosenmann, Cheryl Hersh, the family of Noah E. Rockowitz, Treva and Dr. Jeff Horwitz, Barbara Horwitz, Dr. Kenneth Horwitz and AJA National Junior Honor Society Students of 2016-2018.

 Many people devoted time, love, energy and money to accomplishing the ambitious project.
 In 2016 the National Junior Honor Society of AJA drew up green campus initiative and goals, describing steps that had already been taken to make Austin Jewish Academy a green campus and their goal of building a greenhouse.